Explore the opportunities here

 This week's videos are "The Fullness of Joy" and "The Annunciation" from Paradisus Dei - See on Formed or the 'Eyeball' link above in 'Resources'

-Week 4 - The Nativity
+Class 4 - The Nativity

 Bl.
 Bartolo Longo and the Holy Rosary | Fr.
 Patrick Briscoe & Fr.
 Joseph-Anthony Kress